SS-NES/SS-NES-lesson/episodes/testing.md

     assert result == data
 ```

-# 5 Performance testing of functions
+# 4 Performance testing of functions

 There are moments that the performance of you function might matter a lot.
 You might not want a single function to ever execute slower than x seconds.
 To test this you could write tests for the specific functions that should stay fast.
 How this works is that you run a function x amount of times and the max duration of the function should not be higher than the x seconds.
 A useful library to help with these types of test in python is [pytest-benchmark](https://pytest-benchmark.readthedocs.io/en/stable/pedantic.html).
+This library can also be used to check if the performance between versions of the code is improved.

 ```python
 import time